simran135/personal-website/content/publication/perceptuallyAlignedGradients/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+- admin
+- Jeremy Cohen
-- Simran Kaur, Jeremy Cohen, Zachary Lipton
+- Zachary Lipton

 # Author notes (optional)